Soccer-Man jailed for racially abusing West Bromwich player | Sports-Games

 West Bromwich banned Silwood for life earlier this month.
 The Crown Prosecution Service (CPS) said that during his police interview, Silwood admitted to posting a message on social media after becoming upset by the 5-0 defeat but blamed an error made by using predictive text.

-The court ordered Silwood to pay 500 pounds ($684) in compensation and 500 pounds in court costs.
 West Bromwich were relegated at the end of last season.
+Sawyers said he welcomed the custodial sentence and was now focused on putting the incident behind him, adding that he would donate the 500 pounds awarded to a local West Midlands charity.

+"I hope this case will serve as a deterrent to others," he said in a statement https://www.wba.co.uk/news/statement-romaine-sawyers.
+"This is an incident that has affected me deeply, but I would like to encourage fellow players to report all racial abuse to the police.

-Several players have been subjected to racial abuse online in recent months, especially in the Premier League, and English soccer has been piling pressure on social media firms to do more to tackle the problem.
+"It is widely accepted that social media companies must do more to stop the publication of racism on their platforms.
+I again urge them to take the necessary action required to prevent anyone from receiving the abuse I experienced."
+Several players have been subjected to racial abuse online in recent months, especially in the Premier League, and English soccer has been urging social media firms to do more to tackle the problem. ($1 = 0.7311 pounds) (Reporting and writing by Rohith Nair in Bengaluru, additional reporting by Mike Holden in London; editing by Timothy Heritage and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)